CourtneyDM/Hangman-Game/pseudocode.md

 - [X] Add an area on the index page to show the letter currently guessed
 - [X] Modify guessedLetter function to iterate through array for duplicate values
 - [X] Randomly generate a number between 1 and the length of superhero Object
-- [ ] Use random number as index to grab alias from the superhero Object
+- [X] Use random number as index to grab alias from the superhero Object
-- [ ] Display letter blanks for alias on index.html
+- [X] Display letter blanks for alias on index.html
 - [ ] Add "Number of Guesses Left" display to index.html
+- [ ] Add a "Reset Game" button
+- [ ] Add "Number of Wins" and "Number of Losses"

 ## Psuedocode